-Pesto Pasta With Chicken Sausage & Roasted Brussels Sprouts
+Pesto Pasta With Chicken Sausage and Roasted Brussels Sprouts

 So, I’m pretty sure Trader Joe’s now carries about 43 varieties of chicken sausage.
 Ok, maybe just 10.
 But still — SO MUCH CHICKEN SAUSAGE!!!